jackvandrunen/thomson-septuagint/README.md

 > *Annals of Philadelphia*.
 John Fanning Watson, 1850.

-Although, as stated above, Thomson himself gave very little information regarding the background of his historic translation, including what Greek source text he used, S.F.
-Pells states in the introduction to his 1904 reprinting that the translation matches the Greek of the Vatican Text.

-The Vatican Text which Thomson purchased would have been an edition (apparently in two volumes) based on the Roman Septuagint commissioned by Pope Sixtus V, and published in 1587.
-There were many such editions (although volume count varied) printed in the 17th and early 18th centuries which could have found their way into a shop in Philadelphia by the second half of the 18th century (Thomson himself spent 19 years on his translation).
-Perhaps most noteworthy of these printings is the 1709 Frankfurt *Vetus Testamentum, Ex Versione lxx.
-Interpretum*, printed as four books in two volumes by Lambert Bos.

-The text of the *Codex Vaticanus* (the uncial manuscript identified with siglum **B**) is dated to the first half of the 4th century AD.
+Thomson used as his source text the so-called *Cambridge Septuagint*, printed at Cambridge in 1665 by John Field.
+This was an edition of the Roman Septuagint, which was originally commissioned by Pope Sixtus V, and was published in 1587.
+It reproduced the text of the *Vatican Codex* (the uncial manuscript identified with siglum **B**), which is a very early manuscript, dated to the first half of the 4th century AD.
+Thomson labored on his *Holy Bible* for 19 years, and published the translation in 1808.

 The English text itself has become relegated to obscurity, almost entirely superseded by Sir Lancelot C.L.
 Brenton's 1844 *Septuagint Version in English*,